science-en-poche/yelandur/API.md

     "user": {
         "id": "jane",
         "login_is_set": "true",
-        "gravatar_id": "9e26471d35a78862c17e467d87cddedf"
+        "gravatar_id": "9e26471d35a78862c17e467d87cddedf",
         "persona_email": "jane@example.com"
     }
 }
 ```

 Adding an `sl_exps=true` argument to the URL will sideload all the user's
 experiments.
-Adding a `sl_limit=<number>` argument will limit the number of
+Adding an `sl_limit=<number>` argument will limit the number of
 sideloaded experiments to the `number` most active (that argument is ignored
 if `sl_exps=true` is not provided), ordered by decreasing activity.